sagarhingal/concurrency_practice/README.md

 <br />

 - >/concurrency_practice/patterns> - package that contains all individual files for their respective pattern
+- >/concurrency_practive/cli> - package that contains file supporting cli options and features
-- >/concurrency_practice/main.go> - main file where you run the code
+- >/concurrency_practice/main.go> - main file which runs the cli and every other module

 <br />
 <br />